softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/resuable-component.md

   ...
 ```

-Note that `getByLabelText` works to get elements by using the value set in their `aria-label` property.
+Note that `getByLabelText` can retrieve elements based on the value of their `aria-label` property.
 Pretty neat!
 You should also take a look in `src/shared/components/rating/__snapshots__/Rating.test.tsx.snap` to see the two separate snapshots written.

 #### Then Code